 Successive Blending is a decoding strategy for students that struggle to blend more than two sounds when reading words.
+It’s really a blending strategy to support readers that are struggling with decoding.
 Many of these students add and omit sounds when blending.
 Some students even blend words that seem disconnected from their sounds.
 These are those students that say /m/ /a/ /p/ and then say “fat?”.
 It’s also a great instructional strategy for those students that add a schwa on to their letter sounds, both in isolation, and while blending.
 It helps students connect with the vowel immediately so they don’t feel the need to add that vowel sound (the schwa).

 Who should practice successive blending?